MATHEMATICAL FICTION:

 Lennart Hjulström

 A Swedish film about the life of Sonia Kovalevsky.
 The title refers, apparently, to a site on the moon which was actually named in her honor.
-The film tend to avoid the mathematics (for example, melodramatic... (more)
+The film tends to avoid the mathematics (for example, melodramatic... (more)

-Hypatia (2000)
+Hypatia or The Divine Algebra (2000)

 Mac Wellman